 Tables should be placed on separate pages—not incorporated within the text.
 Each table should be numbered consecutively with Arabic numerals.
 A full citation of the sources of data should be double spaced and placed at the end of the table.
 Each table that covers half a page in standard MS Word page format can be counted as 100 words of text for word count estimation purposes.

 Graphics should be placed on separate pages—not incorporated with text.
 They should be numbered consecutively with Arabic numerals.
 A full citation of the sources of data should be double-spaced and placed at the end of the figure.
 If the paper is accepted for publication then all photos that are submitted with the article must be at least 1200 pixels x 1200 pixels.
 Other graphics must be in a file format that is editable (excel, powerpoint, etc.).
 Failure to comply with this will mean Pacific Affairs will outsource to bring the graphic(s) to print-ready standards and then charge back to the author.
 Each figure that covers half a page in standard MS Word page format can be counted as 100 words of text for word count estimation purposes.

 Papers with tables, charts, and orthography not common to English word processing should be checked for accuracy before submission.
 Please refer to the Style Guide for details.
 Microsoft Word is compatible with macrons and diphthongs.

 Quotations must correspond exactly with the original in wording, spelling, and punctuation.
 Page numbers must be given.
 Changes must be indicated: Use brackets to identify insertions; use dots … to show omissions.
 Also indicate where emphasis has been added to the original.
 Quotations beginning or ending in the middle of a sentence should begin or end with dots … Only quotations of over 50 words should be separated from the text; also double-spaced; indented at beginning margin, and page number to be shown in brackets.
-Per the Chicago Manual of Style please refrain from using scare quotes (single or double quotation marks) around single words “unless it is essential to the author’s argument and not confusing to readers.” (p.
-293)
+Per the Chicago Manual of Style, 16th edition please refrain from using scare quotes (single or double quotation marks) around single words “unless it is essential to the author’s argument and not confusing to readers.” (p.
+366)